Home > Fitness

 Head Strap

-If you have long hair that you keep in a bun or ponytail under a swim cap, a strap that has a slit in the middle back and is adjusted on the sides is ideal, as it can go over and under the bun to stay in place.
-For those with shorter hair, this matters much less — it’s all about comfort.
+If you have long hair that you keep in a bun or ponytail under a swim cap, a strap that has a slit in the middle back and is adjusted on the sides is ideal.
+It can go over and under the bun to stay in place.
+This matters much less for those with shorter hair — it’s all about comfort.

 Compared to other recreational eyewear such as ski goggles and fishing sunglasses, swimming goggles are relatively affordable.
-On the low end, our best budget pick is the Aegend Swim Goggles, which ring up for $20.
-On the high end, the FORM Swim Goggles are an outlier at $249 — but those are loaded with all sorts of smart technology that standard swim goggles don’t have.
+On the low end, our best budget pick is the Aegend Swim Goggles, which cost $20.
+On the high end, the Magic 5 and the Arena Cobra Ultra Mirror Swipe cost more.
+But they might be the solution for people who can’t find goggles that don’t leak or are frustrated by goggles that fog, respectively.

 Those who hit the pool multiple times per week should expect to work through three or more pairs of goggles per year.